20 advanced Excel shortcuts that will transform you into an Excel Ninja

+- Page Up / Page down to move quickly up or down.
 Page up and down are similar to arrows up and down, except you move by much more than one cell each time you press it.
-The distance isn’t linked to the content like in CTRL + ARROW, so it is less of a brutal shortcut.
+The distance isn’t linked to the content like in CTRL + ARROW, so it is less brutal.
 It is useful to go through rows faster than with directional arrows but not quite instantaneously.

 Shortcuts to move between worksheets

-- Press CTRL + Page up to move to the worksheet on the left
+- CTRL + Page up to move to the worksheet on the left

-- Press CTRL + Page down to move to the worksheet on the right
+- CTRL + Page down to move to the worksheet on the right

 Shortcuts to move between currently opened Excel files

-Shortcuts to move between currently opened applications (Windows shortcut more than Excel actually)
+Shortcuts to move between currently opened applications (a Windows shortcut actually)

 Shortcuts to reorganize the Excel spreadsheet in a second

 Reorganizing a spreadsheet by adding columns and rows, hiding and grouping them are quite “mouse-intensive” operations.
 But it is actually among the easiest shortcuts to use.
 I won’t go through the CTRL + Plus (+) and CTRL + Minus (-) to add and delete rows, cells and columns, as I already did in the previous more general Excel shortcuts article.